ccrawford4/ccrawford4/README.md

 ## About
-Hi, I’m Calum — a CS senior at USF (graduating May 2025) with three full-stack SWE internships.
+Hi, I’m Calum — a CS graduate from USF.
 I love backend engineering, infrastructure, and building performant systems.
-Incoming Cloud Engineering Intern @ Handshake.